Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Introduction

-Being motivated by this, we undertake in-depth timing and spectro-polarimetric analyses of eleven BH-XRBs using quasi-simultaneous archival observations from {\it IXPE}, {\it NICER}, {\it NuSTAR} and {\it AstroSat}, covering a broad energy range of $0.5-100$ keV.
-While doing so, we study the evolution of X-ray (soft/hard) and radio flux densities for all sources using multi-mission long-term monitoring data from {\it MAXI/GSC}, {\it Swift/BAT}, {\it RATAN} and {\it VLITE}.
-Further, we conduct a comprehensive spectro-temporal study of these sources using {\it NICER}, {\it NuSTAR} and {\it AstroSat} data and confirm the presence of distinct spectral states of the BH-XRBs during the observational campaigns.
-Using alternative model prescriptions relying on different assumptions on the disc-corona configurations, we attempt to explain the spectral features of the sources and investigate the possibility of having inherent degeneracy among the models.
-Next, we deduce the polarization properties of the sources using {\it IXPE} data in the $2-8$ keV energy range, followed by a detailed spectro-polarimetric correlation study.
-Subsequently, noticeable positive and negative correlations between polarization degree and spectral parameters serve as powerful diagnostics, offering deeper insights into the complex accretion dynamics and geometry of the BH-XRBs under consideration.
-Finally, we outline the future prospects of X-ray polarimetry in light of the present findings.
+Being motivated by this, we carry out in-depth timing and spectro-polarimetric analyses of eleven BH-XRBs using quasi-simultaneous archival observations from {\it IXPE}, {\it NICER}, {\it NuSTAR} and {\it AstroSat}, covering a broad energy range of $0.5-100$ keV.
+We conduct a comprehensive spectro-temporal study of these sources using {\it NICER}, {\it NuSTAR} and {\it AstroSat} data and confirm the presence of distinct spectral states of the BH-XRBs during the observational campaigns.
+Further, we deduce the polarization properties of the sources using {\it IXPE} data in the $2-8$ keV energy range, followed by a detailed spectro-polarimetric correlation study.
+Notably, the timing and spectro-polarimetric results serve as powerful diagnostics offering deeper insights into the complex accretion dynamics and geometry of BH-XRBs under consideration.

 The paper is organized as follows.
 In \S2 and \S3, we present the source selection with observation details and the data reduction procedures, respectively.
 The analysis and results of the timing and spectro-polarimetric study are presented in \S4.
 Finally, we discuss the results and present conclusions in \S5 and \S6, respectively.